- by Medikoe Health Expert

 Our teeth come across various edible items day and night.
 Where few of them can contribute to its wellbeing, others are there for a reverse effect.
 But do you give a second thought about when and how the condition of your teeth deteriorates?
 Or do you ever think about the ill-effect alcohol has on our teeth while you enjoy it?
 Well, no right!
 Alcohol is not just bad for your health but also your teeth.
 But the good news is it is possible to stop or reverse few of the dental condition that alcohol is responsible for.

 How does it affect your teeth?

 Alcohol can easily stain your teeth.
-Chromogens attaches to the tooth enamel that’s been compromised by the acid in alcohol leading to yellow stained teeth.
+Chromogens (in food) attaches to the tooth enamel that’s been compromised by the acid in alcohol leading to yellow stained teeth.

 Use a straw to drink alcoholic drinks to preserve that beautiful smile of yours.

 Sugar intake is directly related to tooth decay.
 How?
 Let us tell you.
 The bacteria thrive in the mouth with the sugar present there.
 Alcohol is high in sugar, therefore sipping on drinks high in sugar (alcohol in this case) gives the bacteria plenty of fuel to thrive.

 Tips: Choose beverages that are lower in sugar.

 What are the best alcoholic beverages to have?